Rotations

 The first year of post-graduate training begins with orientation to the residency program and the participating institutions.
 Orientation includes Advanced Trauma Life Support (ATLS) and Advanced Cardiac Life Support (ACLS), simulation boot camp for minor procedures and surgical boot camp.
 The first year of post-graduate training consists of approximately month-long rotations in Surgery (six months) at Hartford Hospital, Saint Francis Hospital, and Connecticut Children's and Otolaryngology at UConn John Dempsey Hospital (three months) and Connecticut Children's (three months).

-Surgical rotations include one month each of plastic surgery, pediatric surgery, surgical ICU, and neurosurgery and two, one-month general surgery rotations.
+Surgical rotations include one month each of plastic surgery, pediatric surgery, surgical ICU, neurosurgery, and two, one-month general surgery rotations.

 Program Year 2: Otolaryngology - Head and Neck Surgery

-The second year of otolaryngology training consists of three, two-month rotations at both UConn John Dempsey Hospital and the university-affiliated Connecticut Children's.
+The second year of otolaryngology training consists of three, two-month rotations at UConn John Dempsey Hospital, the university-affiliated Connecticut Children's and Hartford Hospital.

 Program Year 3: Otolaryngology - Head and Neck Surgery

-The third year of otolaryngology training consists of 2, three-month rotations at Hartford Hospital craniofacial trauma service, and research at John Dempsey Hospital and a six-month rotation at the University-affiliated Hartford Hospital.
+The third year of otolaryngology training consists of rotations at Hartford Hospital craniofacial trauma service, and research at John Dempsey Hospital and the university hospital (John Dempsey Hospital) and the affiliated Hartford Hospital.
+The duration of these blocks alternate between one (3 PGY4 year) and three (2 PGY4 year) months depending on the number of residents.
 While on the facial trauma service, the resident is an integral member of the craniofacial trauma team at Hartford Hospital, a Level 1 trauma center.
 The resident completing the trauma rotation should feel comfortable in the evaluation, diagnosis, and treatment of the most complex craniofacial traumas.
 Extensive experience in the care of soft tissue injuries is also a benefit of this rotation, and the trauma team faculty are always "on the cutting edge" of facial trauma management.

 Program Year 4: Otolaryngology - Head and Neck Surgery

-During the three-month rotation at Hartford Hospital, the resident can expect to build on the experience gained in PGY3 and improve his/her surgical skills in operative management of head and neck disorders, including head and neck oncology, diseases of the paranasal sinuses, ears, and salivary glands.
-Through strengthening the relationship with nine otolaryngologists in this large community hospital including fellowship-trained otolaryngology facial plastic surgeons, neurotology surgeon, and head and neck oncology/reconstructive surgeons, the residents gain progressively increased independence.
-In order to facilitate continuity of care, the clinical faculty welcome residents into their offices for patient follow up.
+During the three-month rotation at John Dempsey and Hartford Hospitals, the resident can expect to build on the experience gained in PGY3 and improve their surgical skills in operative management of head and neck disorders, including head and neck oncology, diseases of the paranasal sinuses, ears, and salivary glands.
+Through strengthening the relationship with both academic and private-practice otolaryngologists, including fellowship-trained otolaryngology facial plastic surgeons, neurotology surgeons, head and neck oncology/reconstructive surgeons, laryngologists, and sinus/skullbase surgeon, the residents gain progressively increased independence.
+In order to facilitate continuity of care the clinical faculty welcome residents into their offices for patient follow up.

-A second, three-month research block is included during this year of training that affords the resident the opportunity to complete their project and prepare the results for publication.
-As a senior resident, call is taken as backup to the junior resident, from home, every fourth night.
+A second research block is included during this year of training that affords the resident the opportunity to complete their project and prepare the results for publication.

 Program Year 5 - Otolaryngology - Head and Neck Surgery